moneta-rb/moneta/README.md

 use Rack::MonetaStore, :Memory, :cache => true

 run lambda do |env|
-  env['rack.moneta_store'] # is a Moneta store with per request caching end
+  env['rack.moneta_store'] # is a Moneta store with per-request caching end

 # Pass it a block like the one passed to Moneta.build